dbojan/Pluto-TV-Playlists-Python/README.md

 You can edit config.json to change countries, for example mostly english speaking settings: "ca", "uk", "us", "no", "se", "dk".

+Or use config_en.json which has only ca, uk, us, no, se, dk:  `python plutotv_scraper.py--config config_en.json`

 ## Step 2: Generate Your Client ID (UUID)